tomas1000r/webflux-kotlin-keycloak/README.md

 ## Local Development

-Local development should be especially easy just by executing `./gradlew composeUp` command and the whole environment is up and configured.
+Local development should be especially easy just by executing:
+1. `./gradlew composeUp` command and the required components are up and configured.
+2. Run DemoAppApplication.kt from your IDE
+3. Go to your browser and open `http://localhost:8080/api/users`
+4. Enter credentials 'user' as login name and 'password' for password

-MySQL data and Keycloak realm is imported automatically after containers starts.
+Note: MySQL data and Keycloak realm is imported automatically after containers starts.

 Docker compose file contains 'convenient' containers for displaying the data, for example: